-We were happy with the Canadian curriculum school and they had quite a large proportion of native English speaking teachers, it has resulted in the kids gaining a Canadian accent already!
+We were happy with the Canadian curriculum school, and they had quite a large proportion of native English-speaking teachers, it has resulted in the kids gaining a Canadian accent already!
 My only concern is that when we eventually make it back to Australia, they are going to have learnt nothing about our culture and history.

-My youngest started to attend nursery when we moved there, otherwise there was very little for us to do at home as its all apartment living so this gave her a chance to socialize.
+My youngest started to attend nursery when we moved there, otherwise, there was very little for us to do at home as it’s all apartment living, so this gave her a chance to socialize.

-Every apartment would have facilities but you would have to structure in time to go to a park.
+Every apartment would have facilities, but you would have to structure in time to go to a park.
 Formal schooling then started from 3 years old with the day going from 8.30am to 3pm, but the younger ones would still nap during this time, or you could put them in for a half day only.

-BG: What were the greatest difficulties you encountered?
+OG: What were the greatest difficulties you encountered?

-There is also a permanent air of corruption and a load of bureaucracy to deal with, there is always paperwork to be filled in and they are a very tick the box culture.
+G: Definitely, the language barrier made day-to-day life difficult.
+And the limited range of choices for basically everything, products, schooling, activities.
+There is also a permanent air of corruption and a load of bureaucracy to deal with, there is always paperwork to be filled in, and they are a very tick-the-box culture.

-Expats with fair-haired children had to deal with a lot of touchy-feely which can get annoying – luckily our children were dark haired so we didn’t attract too much attention, but my Asian appearance could also be an issue, they would assume I could speak Cantonese and get angry and frustrated that I could only speak English.
+Expats with fair-haired children had to deal with a lot of touchy-feely, which can get annoying – luckily, our children were dark haired so we didn’t attract too much attention, but my Asian appearance could also be an issue; they would assume I could speak Cantonese and get angry and frustrated that I could only speak English.

-BG: What ultimately drove your decision to leave Macau?
+OG: What ultimately drove your decision to leave Macau?

 G: My husband was looking for career advancement.
-There was no room for progression with Air Macau and their limited fleet so he took a job with Etihad in 2014 on a better package with better opportunities – though we now have a more expensive cost of living it balances out as our lifestyle is better.
+There was no room for progression with Air Macau and their limited fleet, so he took a job with Etihad in 2014 on a better package with better opportunities – though we now have a more expensive cost of living, it balances out as our lifestyle is better.

 Even if Jose hadn’t made the career move, we wouldn’t have stayed there for a long period of time.
 The city is heavily polluted with a lot of smog floating over from China so I would have been worried about the girl’s health in the longer term.
 The sky is always hazy, you never see blue sky.

-BG: What advice would you give to other families looking to make the move?
+OG: What advice would you give to other families looking to make the move?